We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 Chainsaw Compatibility

-That leaves gas-powered chainsaws as the only sensible choice.
-When describing compatibility with a chainsaw, chainsaw mill manufacturers often describe their tools as fitting “most types of chainsaw.”
-However, restrictions exist in bar length, so a minimum engine displacement (defined in cubic centimeters) is suggested.
-While some mills clamp the chainsaw bar, a few require it to be drilled to affix it, something many users would rather avoid.
+When describing compatibility, many chainsaw mill manufacturers describe their tools as fitting “most types of chainsaws.”
+However, there will still be restrictions regarding bar length, so a minimum engine displacement (defined in cubic centimeters) will be suggested.

 Bar Capacity and Cutting Depth

-However, the stated dimensions can sometimes be misleading.
+Be aware, however, that the stated dimensions can sometimes be misleading.
 If the mill clamps the bar end, as many do, it reduces the length available for cutting.
 While bar size is important for fitting the chainsaw to the mill, users will also want to check the mill’s cut size to determine its actual capacity.

 Cutting depth is another key feature, and it depends on the type of chainsaw mill chosen.
 Some cut with the chainsaw held vertically (often called “edging mills”).
 These offer unlimited versatility, but repeatable accuracy is more challenging.
 Other mills cut with the chainsaw mounted horizontally, which can be set to a consistent thickness.
 Most run from ½ inch to 12 inches, though cuts as thin as ⅕ inch are possible.
 Some large-capacity models can exceed 15 inches.